 Caprese Salad

-Tomato Caprese Salad is a simple classic summer salad made with very few fresh ingredients.
-Plus tips for the best presentation and flavor.
+This Caprese Salad is a simple classic Italian summer salad made with very few fresh ingredients.
+I skip the balsamic for an olive oil finish!

 This post may contain affiliate links.
 Please read our disclosure policy.